 1. My garage door remote doesn’t work

-When your garage door no longer responds when you press the remote control, it’s usually because the batteries need replacing or the sensors are blocked.
+When your electric garage door opener no longer responds when you press the remote control, it’s usually because the batteries need replacing or the garage door sensors are blocked.
 We have compiled a lot of garage remote resources for our customers to refer to if you are after instructions.
-Here are a few reasons why and what to do if your garage door remote no longer works:
+Here are a few reasons why and what to do if your auto garage door opener remote no longer works:

 - Replace the batteries.
 One of easiest fixes and usually the most common is simply replacing the batteries and checking all electrical connections are operational on the remote control.
 Remove the panel on the back of the remote – you may need a screwdriver for this, and remove and replace the battery ensuring you have the right voltage.